socialcast/prefactory/README.md

-Prefactory allows you to create factory objects and perform other expensive ActiveRecord operations in RSpec before(:all) blocks, transparently wrapping example groups in nested transactions to automatically roll back any data changes that occur during a specific test.
+Prefactory allows you to create factory objects and perform other expensive ActiveRecord operations in RSpec before(:all) blocks, transparently wrapping example groups in nested transactions to automatically roll back any data changes that occur during a specific test, while also ensuring after-commit callbacks are executed for the synthetic commits.

 ## Requirements